canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 ## Prepare the environment

-Configure the environment to ensure Charmed OpenSearch works well on LXD:
+Configure the environment so that Charmed OpenSearch runs correctly on LXD:

 * Disable IPv6 on LXD
 * Configure kernel parameters